-The Everest may be installed directly on the floor or on a raised combustible or non combustible base.
-If the fireplace is elevated, the upper and lower angle, for the full width of the floor protection, must be protected 2" horizontally and vertically (E) by a non-combustible material.
-For example, a sheet metal (not included).
-Apart from these two corners, the sheet metal does not have to cover the rest of the wall between the base of the fireplace and the floor is elevated more than 4".
+The HORIZON may be installed directly on the floor or on a raised combustible or non combustible base.

+If the fireplace is elevated more than 12" (B), an R value for the hearth extension is not required.
+However, the upper and lower angle, for the full width of the floor protection, must be protected 2" horizontally and 2" vertically (E) by a piece of sheet metal (not included).
+Apart from these two corners, the sheet metal does not have to cover the rest of the wall between the base of the fireplace and the floor.

-Note that the non-combustible hearth extension floor area must extend at least 16" (41 cm) in front of the hearth as shown in Section 6.3.2: Minimum Hearth Extension Requirements.
+Note that the non-combustible hearth extension floor area must extend at least 32" (457 mm) in front of the hearth as shown in Section 6.3.7 - Minimum hearth extension requirements.